JiazunChen/ER-RAG/README.md

 ## Overview

-This version of the repository has been tailored specifically for the **ER-RAG** competition, as part of the KDD Cup.
+This version of the repository has been tailored for KDD CUP.
 While this repository provides insights into some components of our approach, the complete ER-RAG codebase is not included here at this time.
 We are actively exploring ways to share more details about ER-RAG in the future and appreciate your understanding.

 ## Repository Structure